vsts-extension-validation/OctopusDeploy_OctoTFS/source/vsts.md

  * **Tenants** section:
    * **Tenant(s)**: Comma-separated list of tenants to deploy to.
 Note that if completed, this will be treated as a [Tenanted Deployment](http://docs.octopusdeploy.com/display/OD/Multi-tenant+deployments) by Octopus.
    * **Tenant tag(s)**: Comma-separated list of tenant tags matching tenants to deploy to.
 Note that if completed, this will be treated as a [Tenanted Deployment](http://docs.octopusdeploy.com/display/OD/Multi-tenant+deployments) by Octopus.
- * **Additional Arguments**:  Any additional [Octo.exe arguments](https://octopus.com/docs/octopus-rest-api/octo.exe-command-line/deploy-release) to include.
+ * **Additional Arguments**:  Any additional [Octo arguments](https://octopus.com/docs/octopus-rest-api/octo.exe-command-line/deploy-release) to include.

 ### <a name="promote-octopus-release"></a>![Promote Release Image](img/octopus_promote-05.png) Promote Octopus Release